plone/Products.MasterSelectWidget/README.rst

   When used with archetypes.schemaextender, the vocabulary method can be defined on schema extension class.

+toggle_method
+  The name of a method to call returning True when the condition to toggle activation or visibility of the slave field is met.
+The method must accept a parameter which  will be used to pass the new value selected in the master widget.
+The name of this parameter defaults to 'master_value', but any name may be used as long as it is specified using the control_param element.
+Used only with 'action':'hide', 'action':'show', 'action':'enable', 'action':'disable'.
+  When used with archetypes.schemaextender, the toggle method can be defined on schema extension class.

 control_param
-  As described above, this is the name of the paramter used when calling the vocab_method.
+  As described above, this is the name of the parameter used when calling the vocab_method.
 Used only with 'action':'vocabulary' or 'action':'value'.